What Is Language Studies?

 If you have a natural aptitude for languages, you can use that talent to open up careers in international trade and politics, or in helping other language communities in your area to receive full access to services and opportunities.

-Keep in mind that a language major is not the same as a linguistics degree.
+Keep in mind that an Arts & Humanities degree in language major is not the same as a linguistics degree.
 Linguists study language itself, from the way we make sounds to the words and sentences we use.
 Language majors choose a particular language (and, by extension, a culture) to study and become fluent in, leading to job opportunities around the world.

 Table of Contents